mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-Returning to the original problem, let's find the derivative of $y = \sqrt{x^2 + 1}$ with respect to $x$ using the *chain rule*
+Returning to the original problem, let's find the derivative of $y = \sqrt{x^2 + 1}$ with respect to $x$ using the *chain rule*:

-Let $f(u) = u^{1/2}$ and $g(x) = x^2 + 1$
+Let $f(u) = u^{1/2}$ and $g(x) = x^2 + 1$.

 <div>$$
 \frac{dy}{dx} = f'(u) \cdot g'(x) = \frac{u^{-1/2}}{2} \cdot 2x = \frac{x}{\sqrt{x^2 + 1}}
 $$</div>

-#### Differentiation of implicit functions
+#### Differentiation of Implicit Functions

-Going back to the definition of a function, it's a relation between two variables such that given a value of one in some domain there's a unique value determined for the second variable however functions often occur in forms where giving the independent variable some value will not result in a unique value, for example the equation of a circle of radius equal to 5 is:
+Going back to the definition of a function, it's a relation between two variables such that given a value of one in some domain, there's a unique value determined for the second variable.
+However, functions often occur in forms where giving the independent variable some value will not result in a unique value.
+For example, the equation of a circle of radius equal to 5 is:

 <div>$$
 \begin{equation}\label{implicit}